 Methods 1-7 can fix most problems with non-working drives, but should that not be the case you can turn to methods 8 and 9 for help.
 Let's go through each method step by step.

-Mostly, when an internal or external hard drive contains an unknown error or a corrupted file system, the Windows PC will be unable to detect or open the drive.
+When a hard drive, internal or external, has an unknown error or a corrupted file system, Windows may not be able to detect or access it, resulting in the drive not being recognized or opened.

 Here are two options you can try to fix these problems.